Springfield, Illinois: Geography

 Located within the central section of Illinois, Springfield is 80 mi northeast of St. Louis.
 The Champaign/Urbana area is to the east, Peoria is to the north, and Bloomington–Normal is to the northeast.
 Decatur is 40 mi due east.
+Chicago is 200 miles to the northeast.

 Topography

 The city is at an elevation of 558 ft above sea level.
 According to the 2010 census, Springfield has a total area of 65.764 sqmi, of which 59.48 sqmi (or 90.44%) is land and 6.284 sqmi (or 9.56%) is water.
 The city is located in the Lower Illinois River Basin, in a large area known as Till Plain.
 Sangamon County, and the city of Springfield, are in the Springfield Plain subsection of Till Plain.
 The Plain is underlain by glacial till that was deposited by a large continental ice sheet that repeatedly covered the area during the Illinoian Stage.

 The majority of the Lower Illinois River Basin is flat, with relief extending no more than 20 ft in most areas, including the Springfield subsection of the plain.
 The differences in topography are based on the age of drift.
 The Springfield and Galesburg Plain subsections represent the oldest drift, Illinoian, while Wisconsinian drift resulted in end moraines on the Bloomington Ridged Plain subsection of Till Plain.

 Lake Springfield is a 4200 acre human-made reservoir owned by City Water, Light & Power, the largest municipally owned utility in Illinois.
 It was built and filled in 1935 by damming Lick Creek, a tributary of the Sangamon River which flows past Springfield's northern outskirts.
 The lake is used primarily as a source for drinking water for the city of Springfield, also providing cooling water for the condensers at the power plant on the lake.
 It attracts approximately 600,000 visitors annually, and its 57 mi of shoreline is home to over 700 lakeside residences and eight public parks.

 The term "full pool" describes the lake at 560 ft above sea level and indicates the level at which the lake begins to flow over the dam's spillway, if no gates are opened.
 Normal lake levels are generally somewhere below full pool, depending upon the season.
 During the drought from 1953 to 1955, lake levels dropped to their historical low, 547.44 ft AMSL.
 The highest recorded lake levels were in December 1982, when the lake crested at 564 ft.